 Please note, visiting researchers are not eligible for Warwick-based scholarships.

-If you have any questions about studying with us as a visiting research student, please get in touch with Rachel Harrington at firstname.lastname@example.org in the first instance.
+If you have any questions about studying with us as a visiting research student, please contact us at email@example.com.

 Additionally, you should explore the information on our PhD study pages as well as the departmental research pages to find out more about our research community, and what it's like to be a PhD student in Philosophy, not to mention logistical considerations such as accommodation and visas, if you need one to study in the UK.